nicogiambi98/Draft-Buddy/README.md

 - Public snapshot: GET /public/<manager_id>/snapshot.sqlite and /public/<manager_id>/version

 Troubleshooting
-- No users configured: ensure USERS or USERS_FILE is set and readable; the server logs a warning at startup.
+- No users configured: ensure server/users.txt exists and is readable; the server logs a warning at startup.
-- Invalid USERS entry: check format username:password@manager_id; see server logs for which entry was skipped.
+- Invalid users.txt entry: check format username:password@manager_id; see server logs for which entry was skipped.
 - 401 on requests: verify Authorization header format (Bearer <token>) and that JWT_SECRET hasn’t been rotated since token issuance.